 - identify, classify and preserve different types of marine life

-- estimate population growth and life expectancy
+- find out about population growth and life expectancy

 - study the impact of pollution on marine life